 Live in the home provided by West Orange Habitat and timely pay an affordable, no-interest mortgage.

-Contribute 200 sweat equity hours for an individual, and 400 sweat equity hours for 2 people (or married couple) in the construction of your home or others
+Contribute 200 sweat equity hours for an individual, and 400 sweat equity hours for 2 adults (or married couple) in the construction of your home or others

 Successfully complete Homeowner Education Workshops provided by West Orange Habitat.